bobverity/rmaverick/README.md

 ![](R_ignore/images/README-unnamed-chunk-21-1.png)

 The MCMC trace shows the actual value of alpha at each iteration of the MCMC, the autocorrelation plot shows how far apart draws need to be before they are approximately independent (here ~20), and the density plot gives the posterior distribution of alpha.
 Notice that the estimated value of alpha is very small (~0.01).
-This is an early indication that the no-admixture model may be more appropriate here, as the adxmiture model is essentially converging on this simpler model.
+This is an early indication that the no-admixture model may be more appropriate here, as the admixture model is essentially converging on this simpler model.

 As before, we need to check that our GTI path is smooth and straight **for all values of K**: